-An alternative racial profiling can be assembled however based on a number of historical texts and sheer deduction, as opposed to “authentic” archaeological evidence that cannot really be racially specific in any case, although again none of this provides a definitive picture of the actual physical appearance of Jesus itself.
+An alternative racial profiling can be assembled however based on a number of historical texts and sheer deduction, as opposed to “authentic” archaeological evidence that cannot really be racially specific in any case.
+Although again, none of this provides a definitive picture of the actual physical appearance of Jesus himself.
 What then are the details?

 The Levite distinction in respect to Jesus is pertinent only in respect to the claim that the physical characteristics of each tribe may well have been sufficiently preserved at that time to have distinguished his mother’s physical characteristics, dependent on which side of the family she favoured.
 The details, extent and specifics of this however cannot be known.